Used Car: 2009 BMW X5 Review

 The 2009 BMW X5 is ranked:

 If you’re in the market for a sporty luxury crossover with standard all-wheel drive and don’t prioritize a comfortable third row, the 2009 BMW X5 isn’t a bad choice.
 It even gets decent fuel economy from its base six-cylinder and available diesel engines, which return 15/21 and 19/26 mpg city/highway, respectively.
 Reviewers said the X5 has great handling for an SUV, and an upscale interior worthy of its BMW badge.
 However, some critics noted that the X5’s sporty handling also means that it may ride too firmly for some shoppers.
-Additionally, the X5’s poor reliability score just isn’t good enough to rank it near the top of the class.

 Despite its good points, reviewers found some bones to pick with the BMW X5.
 Car and Driver called its cramped third row “a joke.”
 Test drivers also found that BMW’s iDrive system, which controls the car’s navigation, media, temperature and other functions, was confusing to use.
 In general, if you want sporty performance and a nice interior, you’ll probably like the X5.
 But shoppers looking for a practical three-row luxury crossover may want to consider other options.